Paulagranlund/Crash-Data-Analysis-Thesis/README.md

 # Crash-Narratives NLP

-Information extraction and pattern discovery from **Danish police-written crash narratives**, using domain-specific language models and semantic topic modelling.
+Information extraction and pattern discovery from Danish police-written crash narratives, using domain-specific language models and semantic topic modelling.
 This is the code accompanying the DTU master's thesis *Information Extraction and Pattern Discovery of Danish Police-Written Crash Narratives Using Domain-Specific Language Models and Semantic Topic Modelling*.

-The narratives come from the Vejdirektoratet (VD) crash database, a free-text field written by police officers alongside the structured crash record.
-The project asks what those narratives reveal that the structured fields do not, and approaches it from two directions.
+The narratives, a free-text field written by police officers, and structured data has been accessed from Vejman.dk.
+The project asks what the narratives reveal that the structured fields do not, and approaches it from two directions.

 ## Overview